Rel1cx/eslint-react/README.md

 > [!IMPORTANT]\
 > These presets are for ESLint `FlatConfig` (`eslint.config.js`) only

-- **recommended**\
-  Enable recommended rules for typical ReactDOM projects.
-- **recommended-type-checked**\
-  Same as recommended but with additional rules that require type information.
 - **core**\
   Enable the most essential rules.
 - **dom**\